-Figure 8-14 Wind and solar output during the top 100 load hours: January through September, 2024
+Figure 8-14 Wind and solar output during the top 100 load hours: 2024

-Figure 8-15 Wind and solar output: January through September, 2024
+Figure 8-15 Wind and solar output: 2024

 Figure 8-15 also shows the impacts of the ELCC rules and winter CIR rules on the derated capacity values.
-The wind figure shows a significant decrease on May 1 due to the winter CIRs reverting to the normal summer ratings.
-A small increase in the wind derated capacity occurs on June 1 due to the change in the onshore wind ELCC class rating from 15 percent to 21 percent.
-The solar figure shows a decrease in derated capacity on June 1 due to the change in the solar ELCC class rating from 50 percent to 33 percent for fixed panel solar, and from 61 percent to 50 percent for tracking panel solar.
-The increases in the Solar ICAP line reflect new solar generators coming online.
+The wind figure shows a significant decrease in the derated capacity (dashed green line) on May 1 due to the winter CIRs reverting to the normal summer ratings.
+A small increase in the wind derated capacity occurs on June 1 due to the change in the onshore wind ELCC class rating from 15 percent to 21 percent.296 The switch back to winter CIRs in November is reflected in the large increase in the derated wind capacity late in the year.
+The solar figure shows a decrease in derated capacity on June 1 due to the change in the solar ELCC class rating from 50 percent to 33 percent for fixed panel solar, and from 61 percent to 50 percent for tracking panel solar.297 The increases in the solar ICAP line and the wind ICAP line reflect new generators coming online.